 There’s a big difference between your dog having an “accident” in the house and your dog leaking urine suddenly.
+You may even find that your dog urinates on your bed.
 Unfortunately, dog incontinence while sleeping can be a real problem.
 While many people associate a dog urinating when sleeping with older dogs, it can happen to pets of all ages.

 This is because there are several different possible causes of a dog leaking urine when lying down.
 Simply put, incontinence is when urine leaks out from the bladder.
 It’s different from your dog consciously going to the bathroom, so you should never reprimand your dog for this kind of problem.
 You will likely feel annoyed, but they aren’t doing it on purpose.